-These days I built up an inter-thread communication via os.pipe().
-While one thread is only writing to the “write end” of the pipe, the other thread is only reading from the “read end”.
-The latter is realized with select.select(), which observes the read end and raises an os.read() event whenever it recognizes data in the pipe.
+event whenever it recognizes data in the pipe.
 Hence, whenever something is written to the pipe on the one side, it is immediately read on the other side.
-This means one string written by one call to os.write() is read entirely by one call to os.read().
+However, does this mean that one string written by one call to os.write()

 Analysis

 From the writing thread, I pushed a string with fixed length L (and terminated by a newline) through the pipe; N times — one after the other, within a loop.
-In the other thread, I os.read() from the pipe, based on select.select() events and checked the length of each line returned by one os.read().
-To evaluate the data, I needed a basic histogram.
-How to realize fast counting in Python?
-Here is a neat way to count events:
+In the other thread, I os.read()

 import collections histogram = collections.defaultdict(int) for event in events: histogram[event] +=1

+counts events without the need to pre-define them in the dictionary.
 This is the way I used it:

-lines = os.read(pipe_read,9999999).splitlines() for line in lines: histogram[len(line)] += 1
+lines = os.read(pipe_read, 9999999).splitlines() for line in lines: histogram[len(line)] += 1

 for key in sorted(histogram, key=histogram.get, reverse=1): print '%7d %s' % (histogram[key], key)